YassirEH/BlogHub/README.md

 - Thanks to the MERN community for their support and resources.
 - Special thanks to all contributors who make this project better.

-For the latest releases, check out our [Releases section](https://github.com/SubhanAkhter/blogger_website_using_MERN/releases).